-When submitting to the SBER IRB, be sure to use only the most updated version of the required forms.
-They will always be posted on the website under ‘Forms’.
+- When submitting to the SBER IRB, be sure to use only the most updated version of the required forms.
+They will always be posted on the website under "Forms & Templates".

-To not initiate any changes to the protocol without IRB review and approval, unless it is necessary to eliminate an immediate hazard.
-Submit the Request for Protocol Modification
+- Do not initiate any changes to the protocol without IRB review and approval, unless it is necessary to eliminate an immediate hazard.
+Submit a Modification in eIRB.

-To submit a Request for Continuing Review form at least 6 weeks prior to the expiration date of the protocol if the research is going to continue past the expiration date.
+- Submit a Request for Continuing Review in eIRB at least 6 weeks prior to the expiration date of the protocol if the research is going to continue past the expiration date.

-To ensure that all studies have been properly closed, modified, or transferred, and to ensure that there are adequate plans in place to retain research at Tufts, please refer to the Departing Principal Investigator Checklist.
+- Use the Departing Principal Investigator Checklist when leaving Tufts University to ensure that all studies have been properly closed, modified, or transferred, and to ensure that there are adequate plans in place to retain research at Tufts.

-To officially close the study once completed by submitting the Request for Study Closure
+- Officially close the study once completed by submitting a Study Closure Request.

 Faculty Advisors, Student Researchers, and International Researchers